Prince Albert proved me right

 I have a friend in Arkansas who might have a heart for dogs the way Owens’ heart beats for cats.
 My friend posted Prince Albert’s face on social media and told his story.

-The local veterinary clinic in Searcy, Ark had a man walk into their front door to have his 50-pound pooch, which at the time was nine years old, euthanized because his girlfriend didn't like the dog.
+The local veterinary clinic in Searcy, Arkansas, had a man who walked into their front door to have his 50-pound pooch — which at the time was nine years old — euthanized because his girlfriend didn’t like the dog.

 I have never been as passionate about pets in my adult life.
 I always figured they were better off with others because I didn’t feel as though I could take care of a pet in the way it should be cared for, and my children didn’t live with me.